daniellandau/web2rss/README.md

 * `DB` for database name
 * `PASSWORD` for database password
 * `PORT` for port to listen on
-* `URLS` for a space separated list of URLs to watch
 * `SOURCE_CODE_URL` for a link to finding your customized version

 ## Contributing